seoderapp/seoder/README.md

 ## Web

-To run the web server use the command `RUST_LOG=info cargo run --package jsoncrawler_web`.
+To run the web server use the command `RUST_LOG=info cargo run --package seoder_web`.

 ### Browser

 Navigate to `127.0.0.1:3000` to view the UI panel for the project.

-### Client

-The native client can be used to interact with the web server by running `RUST_LOG=info cargo run --package jsoncrawler_client`.

-The RUST_LOG env variable is optional.
+## Todo

+Add input source ability selection for list of urls to crawl.